 You Can Participate!

 1) Northeast Biodiesel is majority owned by Co-op Power and its members.
 You can join Co-op Power - investing your member equity in the plant now - and get discounts on biodiesel soon.
-If you are a member, e-mail Lynn to request the project prospectus.

 4) Form an on-road biodiesel buying group with 5-8 friends (based on the Sacramento Biodiesel Distribution Network model).